astronomer/docs/learn/airflow-dbt.md

 ## Why use Airflow with dbt Core?

 dbt Core offers the possibility to build modular, reuseable SQL components with built-in dependency management and [incremental builds](https://docs.getdbt.com/docs/build/incremental-models).
-With [Cosmos](https://astronomer.github.io/astronomer-cosmos/) you can to integrate dbt jobs into your Airflow orchestration environment as a standalone DAG or task group within a DAG.
+With [Cosmos](https://astronomer.github.io/astronomer-cosmos/) you can integrate dbt jobs into your Airflow orchestration environment as a standalone DAG or as a task group within a DAG.

 The benefits of using Airflow with dbt Core include:

 - Use Airflow's [data-aware scheduling](airflow-datasets.md) and [Airflow sensors](what-is-a-sensor.md) to run models depending on any other event in your data ecosystem.
-- Turn each dbt model into a task complete with Airflow features like [retries](rerunning-dags.md#automatically-retry-tasks) and [error notifications](error-notifications-in-airflow.md), as well as full observability into past runs directly in the Airflow UI.
+- Turn each dbt model into a task, complete with Airflow features like [retries](rerunning-dags.md#automatically-retry-tasks) and [error notifications](error-notifications-in-airflow.md), as well as full observability into past runs directly in the Airflow UI.
-- Run `dbt test` on tables created by individual models immediately after a model has completed to catch issues before moving downstream and integrate additional [data quality checks](data-quality.md) with your preferred tool to run alongside dbt tests.
+- Run `dbt test` on tables created by individual models immediately after a model has completed.
+Catch issues before moving downstream and integrate additional [data quality checks](data-quality.md) with your preferred tool to run alongside dbt tests.
 - Run dbt projects using [Airflow connections](connections.md) instead of dbt profiles.
-You can store all your connections in one place, directly within Airflow or using a [secrets backend](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/secrets/secrets-backend/index.html).
+You can store all your connections in one place, directly within Airflow or by using a [secrets backend](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/secrets/secrets-backend/index.html).
 - Leverage native support for installing and running dbt in a virtual environment to avoid dependency conflicts with Airflow.

 ## Time to complete